oktifane/WAU/README.md

+# 🌟 Hands-on Git Training Project 🌟

-Welcome to my simple project repository
+Welcome to my simple project repository!

 This project is dedicated to honing my Git skills.
 Here, I experiment with various Git commands, workflows, and best practices.

-Thank you for stopping by.
-I might ignore this project at any moment, as it's solely for practice purposes.
+⚠️ Note: I may ignore this project at any moment as I explore new adventures in coding.

+Thank you for stopping by!

-Happy coding!
+Happy coding! 😊